ramicaza/pinterest-python-generated-api-client/docs/IntegrationsApi.md

 Delete commerce integration

 Delete commerce integration metadata for the given external business ID.
+Note: If you're interested in joining the beta, please reach out to your Pinterest account manager.

 ### Example